-When we first inaugurated our annual membership scheme eight years ago we were unsure how to square the needs of the members with what we could realistically offer.
+When we first inaugurated our annual membership scheme in 2012 we were unsure how to square the needs of the members with what we could realistically offer.
 We did not want an all-out ‘give us your money and we’ll pretend you have anything more than a slim chance of being in a group show’… We wanted to put the emphasis as ever on dialogue – getting to know the members and specifically their work.
 Altogether a much harder task.

 In effect there are three types of member -